-If you are looking after someone living with a dementia, disability, mental illness, terminal illness, chronic condition, alcohol or drug related problems or a person who is frail aged, then you may be a Carer.
+If you are looking after someone living with a managing dementia, physical disability, mental illness, terminal illness, chronic condition, alcohol or drug related problems or a person who is frail aged, then you may be a Carer.

 Some Carers provide support and assistance to another person for 24 hours a day.
-They assist with all types of activities, like bathing and dressing, preparing meals and feeding, toileting, lifting and moving, or helping with medicines.
+They assist with all types of activities, like bathing and dressing, preparing meals and feeding, toileting, lifting and moving, or managing medicines.
 Other Carers provide support to people who are reasonably independent, however they require assistance with activities like housework, shopping, banking and transport.

 Being a carer

 Carers can be family members or friends.
 They can be parents, children, siblings, grandparents or neighbours.
 They can come from any cultural background, and live anywhere is Australia.
 You can become a carer without warning, because of an accident or sudden illness, or gradually from a worsening chronic illness.